hashicorp/field-workshops-terraform/docs/slides/azure/terraform-community/index.md

 **Now that you have terraform installed and working with Azure, we can do a few dry runs before building real infrastructure.
 Follow along carefully, copying and pasting the commands on each slide into your shell as we go.**

 ---
-name: what-is-terraform-oss
+name: what-is-terraform-community
 class: img-left
 # What is Terraform?
 ![Terraform](images\Terraform_VerticalLogo_FullColor.png)

-Terraform is an open source provisioning tool.
+Terraform is an Community Edition provisioning tool.

 It ships as a single binary which is written in Go.
 Terraform is cross platform and can run on Linux, Windows, or MacOS.